MirzaMuhammadBaig/Special-NFT-Market-Place/README.md

 Node.js
 ```

-- Note: In this README, I will explain you about project in two parts.
+### Note: In this README, I will explain you about this project in some parts.
 First is Smart-Contract.

 ## Smart Contract